monhacks/patched-crystal/ReadMe.txt

 !!NOTICE!!

-It is highly recommended to make backups of your saves when trying out a new release saving to the 2nd floor of a pokemon center is advised for the best results
+It is highly recommended to make backups of your saves when trying out a new release.
+Saving to the 2nd floor of a pokemon center is advised for the best results.

 Check out uberarchive.net for the latest release, news or submit any bug reports!